axnedergaard/neuropipes/INSTRUCTIONS.md

         i) Functions must return 1 on success, <0 on failure and 0 to request pipeline termination. ii) Parameters: p is the calling pipe instance, l is a linkedlist with input data from pipes connected to this pipe. iii) (See 'Details for writing pipes' for more additional instructions)
-2. Register pipes in register_pipes.c:
+2. Register pipes in register_pipes.c
     a) Add function declarations 'NAME_init(pipe_* p, linkedlist *l) 'int NAME_run(pipe_ *p, linkedlist *l)' and 'int NAME_kill(pipe_* p, linkedlist *l)' under the other function declarations
     b) In the function definition register_pipes(), add the line 'piperegistry_register("NAME", &NAME_init, &NAME_run, &NAME_kill, "")' under the other function calls.
-3. Modify makefile and compile:
+3. Modify makefile and compile
     a) Add pipe_NAME.c at the end of the 'pipes=' line in makefile
     b) make
 4. You can now use your pipe with pipeline_insert(pl, "NAME")

-### Details for writing pipes:
+**Notes on writing pipes**

 - init should allocate memory and perform pre-run operations (e.g. opening files and devices, calculations).
 If your pipe provides an output, you must create and store it during init, using 'data *d = data_create...();' (see 'Creating data structures') and store it using 'pipe_set_output(p, d);'
 - run should contain code to be called while the pipeline is running, including copying from/to data structures